The A, AAAA, and CNAME resource records

 Mapping multiple names with a single IP address

-You can also map multiple names with a single IP address.
-You can use this feature when you run more than one service on the same host.
-For example, if you have a small website and use only a few email addresses for management and communication purposes, you can run the mail, web, and ftp services on the same server.
+You can also map more than one name with a single IP address.
+You can use this feature when you run multiple services on the same host.
+For example, if you have a small website and use only a few email addresses for management and communication purposes, you can run the mail, web, and FTP services on the same server.
 This setup allows you to save the cost of additional servers.

 Let's understand this feature through our example.
 Currently, in our example, all services are available on individual servers.
-Now suppose we configure the mail, web (www), and ftp services on a single server whose IP address is 192.168.0.2.
-In this situation, we need to map these services with the IP address 192.168.0.2.
+Suppose we configure the mail, web (www), and FTP services on a single server whose IP address is 192.168.0.2.
+In this situation, we must map these services with the IP address 192.168.0.2.

 The CNAME resource record type

-The CNAME resource record type assigns an alias name to the name of an existing host or a service.
+The CNAME resource record type assigns an alias to the name of an existing host or service.
 It uses the following syntax.

 alias-name TTL class resource-record-type canonical-name